sardinia travel guide, best beaches, beautiful italy travel

 Where to Eat & Drink in Sardinia

-Agriturismo La Colti – an AMAZING dinner spot and super authentic, full of locals.
+Agriturismo La Colti – a great dinner spot and super authentic, full of locals.
 We loved this place.
 Very meat-heavy so not a good place for vegetarians.
 Probably our most memorable meal in Sardinia.

-Brezza Di Mare – just a walk down the street from Villa Del Golfo – this place was INCREDIBLE.
+Brezza Di Mare – just a walk down the street from Aethos, this place was INCREDIBLE.
 Order the mustard-encrusted tuna & a bottle of Sardinian wine.
 We loved this place so much we went twice.

-Cala Di Volpe – possibly the best bellini of my life at lunch here.
-There’s a very fancy, very pricey price fixe lunch or you can sit at the bar area and have drinks/less expensive lunch items!
+Cala Di Volpe – There’s a very fancy, very pricey price fixe lunch or you can sit at the bar area and have drinks/less expensive lunch items!

 La Randa – for authentic Italian cooking in a cute little neighborhood restaurant, look no further.